 If you are convicted of malicious or aggravated arson, you will receive a strike on your record that will be used against you if you are ever charged with a crime in the future.
 If you are convicted in one of these crimes and are sentenced to 10 years or more in prison, you also must be added to the convicted arson offender registration, which is similar to the sex offender registry only for arsonists.
 An arson attorney in San Diego can help you get removed from this registry if you obtain a certificate of rehabilitation.

 Arson cases are investigated by special police units and insurance investigators.
 Both groups will collect as much evidence as possible so they can establish the motive of the suspected arsonist so they can learn if the crime was committed to hide evidence, to get revenge against another person, to commit insurance fraud or for another other purpose.

 Because so many other crimes, such as murder, fraud and domestic abuse, can be committed along with the act of arson, fires that may have been started intentionally will be thoroughly investigated, sometimes over the course of multiple years.
-Depending on the specific circumstances of the case, those charged with arson may be facing up to nine years in prison.
-That is why it is so important that anyone accused of arson immediately contact my office as soon as possible to ensure your rights are protected during the investigation and trial process.
+That is why it is so important that anyone accused of arson immediately contact a lawyer as soon as possible to ensure your rights are protected during the investigation and trial process.